wheresrhys/fetch-mock/docs/api.md

 Returns a Boolean indicating whether fetch was called the expected number of times (or at least once if the route defines no expectation is set for the route). _Unlike the other methods for inspecting calls, unmatched calls are irrelevant_.
 Therefore, if no `filter` is passed, `done()` returns `true` if every route has been called the number of expected times.

 #### `calls(filter, method)`
 Returns an array of all calls to fetch matchingthe given filters.
-Each call is returned as an array of length 2.
+Each call is returned as an array of length 2, `[url, options]`.
+If `fetch` was called using a `Request` instance, thsi will be available as a `request` property on this array.

 #### `lastCall(filter, method)`
 Returns the arguments for the last matched call to fetch